UC3 New Year Series: Looking Ahead through 2025 for the DMP Tool

 Latest DMPTool Release

 The DMPTool team is hard at work developing a suite of new features to facilitate the creation of optimized and structured DMPs.
 In response to growing federal mandates for data sharing, the DMPTool is focused on supporting these new policies by exposing the information contained within a DMP in a machine-readable format to facilitate tracking research projects as they progress through the research lifecycle.
-Two National Science Foundation EAGER grants have supported this work: DMP Roadmap: Making Data Management Plans Actionable and the current FAIR Island project
+Two National Science Foundation EAGER grants have supported this research: the first for DMP Roadmap: Making Data Management Plans Actionable and the second for the ongoing FAIR Island project.
+Additionally, it has received support from the Templeton World Charity Foundation as part of the FAIR Workflows project.

 This latest DMPTool release includes several updates focused on UX improvements and streamlining workflows.